movementlabsxyz/MIP/README.md

 The [Glossary](https://github.com/movementlabsxyz/MIP/wiki/glossary) contains an alphabetically ordered list of terms used in this repository.
 In addition MG serves as a platform to define glossary terms, which are used in the MIPs and MDs.

-!!! info For more information on the process in this repository, see also[MIP-0](./MIP/mip-0/README.md).
+> :bulb: For more information on the process in this repository, see also[MIP-0](./MIP/mip-0/README.md).

 ## Movement Desiderata (MD)